 8. SOUTHWOLD HARBOUR

 Stroll along Southwold’s promenade on the Suffolk Coast for a good 20 minutes and you’ll reach the open air of the River Blyth.
 Check out some of the fine fishing eateries before crossing a bridge into the picturesque village of Walberswick.
-Expect sand dunes, crabbing, black beach huts and a place to harbour the peace, either in a cosy tea-room or gastro pub.
+Expect sand dunes, crabbing, black beach huts and a place to harbour the peace, either in a cosy tea-room or gastro pub like The Anchor.

 Walk around the harbour at Southwold, discovering tasty bites and fantastic views